scalar-labs/helm-charts/docs/getting-started-scalardb-analytics-postgresql.md

 To run some queries via ScalarDB Analytics with PostgreSQL, run an OLAP client pod.

-1. Start an OLAP client pod on the Kubernetes cluster.
+1. Start an OLAP client pod in the Kubernetes cluster.

    ```console
    kubectl run olap-client --image postgres:latest -- sleep inf